cs3org/OCM-API/README.md

 * its request body containing a JSON document representing an object with the following string fields:
   * `recipientProvider` - FQDN of the Invite Receiver OCM Server
   * `token` - the Invite Token.
 The Invite Sender OCM Server SHOULD recall which Invite Sender OCM Address this token was linked to
-  * `userId` - the Invite Receiver's identifier at their OCM Server
+  * `userID` - the Invite Receiver's identifier at their OCM Server
   * `email` - non-normative / informational; an email address for the Invite Receiver.
 Not necessarily at the same FQDN as their OCM Server
   * `name` - human-readable name of the Invite Receiver, as a suggestion for display in the Invite Sender's address book
 * using TLS